• Installation view of Abdul Abdullah, Witness, Ames Yavuz, Singapore, 2024. Photographed by Wong Jing Wei

 26 October – 23 November 2024

-Ames Yavuz is excited to present Witness, Abdul Abdullah’s 6th solo presentation with the gallery.
+Ames Yavuz is pleased to announce Witness, Abdul Abdullah’s second solo exhibition in Singapore and his sixth with the gallery.